collaborative-robotics/collaborative-robotics.github.io/surgical-robotics-challenge/system-setup.md

 the Surgical Challenge Assets (and ultimately AMBF), which can be via ROS (Option 1, recommended) or via Python (Option 2).

-**Important:** Users should not rely on the implementation details of the AMBF Python Client or the provided scripts, even though in Option 2, they will be located in the same Docker container as the User Code.
+**Important:** Competitors should not rely on the implementation details of the AMBF Python Client or the provided scripts, even though in Option 2, they will be located in the same Docker container as the User Code.
 During the evaluation phase, these scripts will be replaced by new versions.
 The reason for doing this is to prevent tactics such as writing software that